eellak/gsoc2019-diyrobot/3D_designs/README.md

 Here you can find all the stl files for the kit also images and instructions of all the parts.

-* Socket System v1 :warning:
+* Socket System template v1 :warning:
 * Motor Block v1
   * Top part :warning:
   * Bottom part :construction: